 Put a Sock In It

 When it comes to breaking in your new pair of boots, thick socks are your savior.
 If you don’t have chunky socks at hand, double up on your everyday pair.
 Throw them on under your boots and wear them around the house whilst you’re rustling up dinner or doing the cleaning.
 This will help to stretch the leather, allowing it to mold to the shape of your feet.
 In winter months, blister-sensitive hiking socks may be worth investing in – they help break in your boots, plus they keep your feet toasty warm.
 A win win.

 How to Soften Leather Boots

-Leather is similar to our skin in that it craves moisture.
+Leather is similar to our skin – it craves moisture.
 Try using a natural leather cream or softener occasionally to help moisturize and stretch tighter real leather styles.
-Add a little bit inside areas of concern where blisters usually arise.
+Add a little bit in areas of concern, where blisters usually arise.

 Top tip.
 Whilst the leather cream is on, try using a shoe stretcher to help avoid tightness within the boot.

 Whilst you have your boots on (and your thick socks under), use your hairdryer to add heat to the areas where rubbing may occur – at the back of the heel or the sides of your feet.

 Word of warning!
 Ensure you don’t hold the hairdryer too close or leave the heat on too long to avoid any damage to your boots.

 Pre-empt any friction by wearing padded band-aids on the areas where blisters usually occur, before they appear.
 This helps add additional padding and helps prevent friction from the offset… A little preventative medicine goes a long way when breaking in boots or shoes.